umbraco/UmbracoDocs/Add-ons/Starter-Kit-TEMP/Widgets/index.md

 In the backoffice you will be able, to see your registerd members by clicking, onto the members tab, here you can edit members or view, how many members that you have.

-The setup options for this widget is as follows:
+The setup options, for this widget is as follows:
 - Header
 - Text
 - Image